Stuycs-K/project03-final-10-gontchari-xue-misrai/DEVLOG.md

 - Created and worked on universal.h file for the project
 - General setup and cleaning of initial project elements

-### 2024-01-07 - Brief description
+### 2024-01-07 - Client server interaction
-Expanded description including how much time was spent on task.
+- Worked on implementing client, server, relationship code to establish a handshake/connection
+- ...

 ## Player 3